Towards a Politics of ‘Pure Means’: Walter Benjamin and the Question of Violence

 Cf. Hamacher, Werner: “Afformative, Strike: Benjamin’s ‘Critique of Violence’”, in Andrew Benjamin; Peter Osborne: Walter Benjamin’s Philosophy.
 Destruction and Experience, London; New York, 1994, pp. 110-138; here pp. 110f. [henceforth abbreviated “Hamacher 1994“].

-Kant, Immanuel: Critique of Judgement, § 15.
+Kant, Immanuel: Critique of Judgment, § 15.
 “The judgment of taste is entirely independent from the concept of perfection.”

-Cf. Agamben, Giorgio: The Time That Remains: A Commentary on the Letter to the Romans, translated by Patricia Dailey, Stanford, 2005, pp. 131f.
+Cf. Agamben, Giorgio: The Time That Remains: A Commentary on the Letter to the Romans, Stanford, 2005, pp. 131f.

 Cf. Kraft Werner: Tagebucheintrag vom 20.5.1934, in Werner Kraft: “Tagebucheintragungen. ed. by Volker Kahmen“, in Ingrid a.
 Konrad Scheurmann (eds.): Für Walter Benjamin.
 Dokumente, Essays und ein Entwurf, Frankfurt a.
 M. 1992, pp. 47f.